yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

 Specify the grace time for the cache record.
 It should be larger than the expires time.
-This module will still keep the record in the grace time while it already expire.
+This module will still keep the record in the grace time while it already expires.

 Syntax: **tcache_use_stale** `updating | http_500 | http_502 | http_503 | http_504 | http_404 | off`